rodrigovedovato/subtitlefinder/README.md

 ## Setup

-As of now, you must create a valid opensubtitles.org user agent (https://bit.ly/2SJi7Of) and register an user at opensubtitles.org.
+Due to API restrictions, you must create a valid opensubtitles.org user agent (https://bit.ly/2SJi7Of) and register an user at opensubtitles.org.
 After doing that, configure the following OS environment variables:

 **For testing / development purposes, *TemporaryUserAgent* can be used**